TL-Embedded/Serial-Ethernet-HW/README.md

 This is an Ethernet to Serial adaptor.
 See [Serial-Ethernet-FW](https://github.com/TL-Embedded/Serial-Ethernet-FW) for the firmware project.

+The hardware is done using KiCad, and uses my component library found here: [KiCadLib](https://github.com/Lambosaurus/KicadLib)

 The processor is a STM32G061.

 # Ethernet